 National Autistic Society provides in-depth advice and guidance on the challenge’s autistic people and their families face.
 They offer an online community for autistic people and their families to meet like-minded people and share their experiences.

-Mencap provide a free helpline and advice serice as well as a free online community.
+Mencap provides a free helpline and advice service as well as a free online community.
 Their services range from helping someone join in with local leisure activities, providing advice and information on things like employment and education, helping someone to live independently for the first time, and even things like reporting a crime to the police.

 Side by Side is Mind's online community where you can listen, share, and be heard, it is a safe place where you can talk about how you are feeling and connect with others.
 The online community is open 24/7.